Struggling with life or relationship issues?

 We will briefly review paperwork and policies related to counseling.
 The remainder of the session is more of an opportunity to learn about you, what you are currently facing, the symptoms and challenges you are experiencing, and to learn how we can best support you and help you reach your goals.

-How long is counseling take?
-How frequently why I have to come?
+How long does counseling take?
+How frequently do I have to come?

 Treatment length is a personalized process that varies depending on your issues and goals for therapy.
 Because we are a private pay office, sessions are not limited by insurance company conditions.
 This means we can offer you thorough care that meets your needs.
 We will make recommendations based on your symptoms and goals and create a plan together.